 The Den Meeting is the most important part of Cub Scouting.
 It is where Cub Scouts build friendships, work together to learn new things, and progress towards earning their common badge of rank.
 Serving as a Den Leader is providing an opportunity to make a positive life long impact on your child and others in the den.

-Scouting magazine is provided to all registered adult leaders as part of their registration with the BSA.
-It contains articles not only about Scouting but about youth development and parenting.
+The digital magazine Scouting is provided free to all registered adult leaders, parents and any other interested adults.
+It contains articles not only about Scouting but also about youth development and parenting.

 Wolf, Bear, and Webelos Den Leaders may ask a scout in a local Scouts BSA Troop, Venturing Crew, or Sea Scout Ship to serve as a Den Chief.
 This youth leadership position is designed to assist the Den Leader with simple tasks such as gathering Cub Scouts for a game or assisting Cub Scouts with a craft or activity.
 LEARN MORE ABOUT THE DEN CHIEF.